s2l1/Headless-Samourai-Dojo/README.md

 `$ setup-odroid`

-Here you can change root password, language, hostname, etc. This tool will usually ask you to reboot to apply the changes.
+Here you can change root password, hostname, etc. This tool will usually ask you to reboot to apply the changes.

 Set your timezone.